 With a two-finger tap on the canvas, you can undo your strokes in workflow.
 It’s popular to the point we’ve heard our designers wail about not having two-finger undo on a normal piece of paper.

 If you Undo too far, you can always Redo with a three-finger tap or use the button on the tool wheel.

 But you might not use Undo / Redo as much as you think.
 Concepts is a vector-based app, which means you can Select and adjust any line or delete it entirely whenever you want.
 This is a selective way to alter your sketch (no pun intended) without being limited to the last strokes you made.
 We think you'll prefer it.

 Finally on the main canvas, you’ll see the Layers menu.
 This is also movable.
 Just tap+hold+drag the Layers button to anywhere on the canvas you’d like it.
 Read more about Layers below.

 Concepts is at its best with a stylus, though it works with a mouse on PCs with Android or Chrome OS installed.
-Currently Concepts is optimized for working with the Pixelbook Pen, a pressure and tilt-sensitive stylus for the Pixel Slate and Pixelbook.
-We do not have official support for other styli, but you may find that they work regardless, like the Samsung S-Pen.
+Currently Concepts is optimized for working with the Pixelbook Pen and Samsung S-Pen.
+We do not have official support for other styli, but you may find that they work regardless.
 If you have devices you’d like us to optimize for, please let us know.